burst-digital/burst-next-app/README.md

 ### GraphQL

 Update `codegen.yml` if needed.
-Currently no the WEBSITE_ORIGIN is set to cms.domain.com.
+Currently the WEBSITE_ORIGIN is set to cms.domain.com.
 All GraphQL related stuff is commented in the `index.tsx` page.
 If GraphQL is set up, it should be safe to update the query and uncomment the GraphQL related stuff.

 #### Example GraphQL